Christian-Oette/demo-enum-switch-case-anti-pattern/README.md

-# Example project to show the switch case antipattern on enums
+# Example project to demonstrate an anti-pattern on enums

 If you use switch case on enums, your compiler and tests won't recognice a need for code change.
 In this demo project I show two alternatives.

-See blog post for more information (COMING SOON).
+See blog post for a full explanation

 ## Anti pattern example